rockdaboot/wget2/docs/wget2_manual.md

 * --remote-encoding=encoding

-  Force Wget to use encoding as the default remote server encoding.
-That affects how Wget converts URIs found in files from remote encoding to UTF-8 during a recursive fetch.
+  Force Wget2 to use encoding as the default remote server encoding.
+That affects how Wget2 converts URIs found in files from remote encoding to UTF-8 during a recursive fetch.
 This options is only useful for IRI support, for the interpretation of non-ASCII characters.